 Online reputation is a tricky thing.
-Today, with so many consumers posting, reading, and sharing online reviews of local businesses on sites like Yelp, TripAdvisor, Google (Google Maps/ Google+ Local), and Foursquare, it’s critical for every business owner to actively manage and monitor online reviews, which are a major factor in shaping reputation.
+Today, with so many consumers posting, reading, and sharing online reviews of local businesses on sites like Yelp, TripAdvisor, Google My Business, and Foursquare, it’s critical for every business owner to actively manage and monitor online reviews, which are a major factor in shaping reputation.

 So what should you do when you get a bad online review?
 How should you respond when your reputation is on the line?
 Here are 8 tips to help you handle the situation.

 Read the text of the review carefully.
 The knee-jerk reaction to a bad review is to get mad.
 Or to argue.
 Don’t do that.
 Instead, read the bad review as carefully and objectively as possible.
 It may be raising a customer issue, operational policy, or staff problem that needs to be acknowledged and solved.